-The total OPEB liability reported as of May 31, 2023 was determined by an actuarial valuation as of the valuation date (May 31, 2021), calculated based on the discount rate and actuarial assumptions below, and was them projected forward, using update procedures, to the measurement date (May 31, 2022).
-The total OPEB liability reported as of May 31, 2022 was determined by an actuarial valuation as of May 31, 2021 which was calculated based on the discount rate and actuarial assumptions below.
+The total OPEB liability reported as of May 31, 2024 was determined by an actuarial valuation as of May 31, 2023 which was calculated based on the discount rate and actuarial assumptions below.
+The total OPEB liability reported as of May 31, 2023 was determined by an actuarial valuation as of the valuation date (May 31, 2021), calculated based on the discount rate and actuarial assumptions below, and was then projected forward, using update procedures, to the measurement date (May 31, 2022).
 There have been no significant changes between the valuation dates and the fiscal year ends.

-May 31, 2022 May 31, 2021
+May 31, 2023 May 31, 2022

 Discount rate 5.5% 5.5%

 Long-term expected rate of return, net of investment expense 5.5% 5.5%